Long Pocket, Queensland: Education

 There are no schools in Long Pocket.
-The nearest primary school is Trebonne State School in neighbouring Trebonne to the south-east.
-The nearest secondary school is Ingham State High School in Ingham to the south-east.
+The nearest government primary school is Trebonne State School in neighbouring Trebonne to the south-east.
+The nearest government secondary school is Ingham State High School in Ingham to the south-east.

 Community groups

 The Abergowrie-Long Pocket branch of the Queensland Country Women's Association meets at 2346 Abergowrie Road (18.5215°S 146.0033°E).